gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 ## Version 3 - 2-stage pipelining

 ## Version 4 - `ldmatrix.x4` for K and V

+Previously, we use `ldmatrix.x2` for K and V since it naturally fits `n8k16` MMA tile.
+However, since we are handling a larger tile anyway, we can directly use `ldmatrix.x4` to issue fewer instructions.
+The trick is to select the appropriate 8x8 tiles and compute the row addresses correctly.
+There are two options: load `n16k16` tile, or `n8k32` tile.

 ## Version 5 - better pipelining